Penang Transport Master Plan: Mutiara LRT

 A 17.5 km light rail line between Komtar and the Penang International Airport was first proposed in 2015 as the backbone of a future metro network in Penang.
 The line was subsequently extended to 30 km, spanning the proposed islets under the PSR scheme.
 It received conditional approval from federal regulators in 2019, amid overwhelming public support for the project.
 However, political feuding between the federal and state governments in the aftermath of the Sheraton Move in 2020 further delayed the project's implementation.
 It was not until 2023 that federal funding was secured, under newly-elected Prime Minister Anwar Ibrahim.
 The project was renamed the Mutiara Line and in 2024, federal authorities assumed control and redesigned it to add a cross-strait extension to Seberang Perai.
 Construction of the 29.5 km Mutiara line commenced in 2025 and is expected to be completed by 2031.

 Tanjong Tokong line

 A 7 km monorail line has been proposed to connect Komtar with the northern suburbs of George Town, namely Tanjong Tokong and Tanjong Pinang.
 The line will consist of eight stations.
 Following the federal takeover of the Mutiara LRT, the Tanjong Tokong line will be incorporated as a future extension of the Mutiara line.

 Ayer Itam monorail

 A 13 km monorail line has been proposed to link Komtar with the western suburbs of George Town, namely Ayer Itam and Paya Terubong.
 The line will consist of 13 stations.
-Similar to the Tanjong Tokong line, the Ayer Itam line will also be included as a future extension of the Mutiara LRT line.
+Similar to the Tanjong Tokong line, the Ayer Itam line will also be included as a future extension of the Mutiara LRT.